ElliottjPierce/noiz/book/src/quick-start/smooth-noise.md

 Instead of mixing *random* values over a domain cell, source those values partly from the sample location and partly from a random unit vector.
 That probably won't make sense at first (and that's ok).
 If you want a visual explanation, see [here](https://www.youtube.com/watch?v=DxUY42r_6Cg&t=619s) again.
-Ultimately, since the sample location has more affect, this adds lots more shapes to the noise.
+Ultimately, since the sample location has more effect, this adds lots more shapes to the noise.
 Here's how this works in noiz:

 ```rust